jjtbsomhorst/eu.jeroensomhorst.anwb/README.md

 # Homey ANWB Traffic information

 This is an application to let Homey let you know which traffic jams , police checks or road works there currently are on the dutch roads.

-## Release information
-current version: 0.0.1

 ## speech support

 none yet

-## flow cards
+## flow cards (Then column)

 - Let Homey report a list of all traffic jams
 - Let homey report all trafic jamms on a specific road
 - Let homey report police checks, traffic jamms or road works on all or specific roads.

+## Triggers ( AND Column)

+- Let homey find out if there are traffic jams on a specific road.

 ## Changelog